 This isn’t your run-of-the-mill drop-through, this longboard is highly engineered and is the result of Loaded’s long experience in building high-quality carving longboards.

 Of course, quality comes at a price, and the Loaded Icarus is not a budget longboard.
-You pay for the materials and the engineering.
+You pay for the materials and engineering.
 I believe you really get your money’s worth, though.

 Read on to understand the kind of riding experience the Icarus enables, and what makes the board so unique.